MUSIC OF THE SENSES

 Psalm/Mantra Music

 My first exposure to the mantra was during a speech by Ram Dass when his book Be Here Now was first published.
-I never thought of it again until several years later, when one evening, I “heard” the mantra in a chant spoken by thousands of people who seemed to be all around me.
-In my kitchen!
+I never thought of it again until several years later, when one evening, I “heard” the mantra in a chant spoken by thousands of people who seemed to be all around me -- in my kitchen!

 In the summer of 1976, I went on a backpacking trip into the Sierra Nevada in California.
 In the total silence of that vast, pristine landscape, a powerful message came into my consciousness: “Write music combining four Psalms with the mantra Adittya hridayam punyam sarv shatru bena sh’nam.”.